-Although the channels for ground based remote sensing of temperature are in a similar region to passive satellite remote sensing, they are not identical to those used by satellites.
+Although the channels for ground based remote sensing of temperature are in the same spectral region to passive satellite remote sensing, they are not identical frequencies to those used by satellites.
 At some frequencies, satellite remote sensing can safely share with terrestrial services, but ground-based radiometers may need protection in order to be effective.
 The number of ground-based radiometers in operation is still small, but if current developments are successful, larger numbers may be deployed in the future.

 2.2 Typical characteristics

-Table 1 below shows some typical characteristics of commercial ground-based passive radiometers deployed in the frequency range 51-58 GHz.
+Table 1 below shows some typical characteristics of commercial ground-based passive radiometers deployed in the frequency range 22-31 GHz and 51-58 GHz.
 Scientific radiometers could have less system temperature in case of cooled receiving system.

-The sensitivity of these radiometers is dependent of the operational integration time.
-The typical integration time is two seconds.
+The sensitivity of these radiometers is done by the radiometric equation and dependent on the system temperature, the integration time and the integrated bandwidth.
+The typical operational integration time for measurements is two seconds.
+For calibration of the radiometer, the integration time has to be defined.
 To specify the interference threshold level, the error rate compared to sensitivity has also to be defined.

 TABLE 1

-Typical characteristics of ground-based passive radiometers
+Typical characteristics of commercial ground-based passive radiometers